Configuration

 Descriptor-Driven Local App Development

 The fastest local development path is descriptor-driven.
-Put assembly.yaml, gateway.yaml, secrets.yaml, and usually bundles.yaml in one descriptor folder.
+Keep assembly.yaml, gateway.yaml, economics.yaml, secrets.yaml, bundles.yaml, and bundles.secrets.yaml in one descriptor folder.
 For the fully non-interactive install path, use secrets.provider: secrets-file.

 kdcube init is first-time setup only; it refuses if the target workdir is already initialized.
 To rebuild images / restart later, use kdcube refresh --tenant T --project P --build.
 Bare refresh --build rebuilds the platform source already staged or recorded in the runtime; add --path /path/to/kdcube-ai-app when the current local checkout should be copied into the runtime first.
 Add exactly one of --latest, --upstream, or --release <ref> when the existing runtime should move to another platform source while preserving staged descriptors. init reads assembly.yaml -> context.tenant/project to validate the runtime scope and uses assembly.yaml -> platform.repo/ref unless a source selector is passed.